lewagon/dotfiles/04-Front-End/07-AJAX/04-Ajax-Search/README.md

 ### Capture the movie title and make the request

-Add the proper event listener to capture the keyword enter by the user when they click on the `Search` button or when they hit the `enter` key of the keyboard.
+Add the proper event listener to capture the keyword entered by the user when they click on the `Search` button or when they hit the `enter` key of the keyboard.

-Then store this keyboard in a variable and build the url you will use in the `fetch`.
+Then store this keyword in a variable and build the url you will use in the `fetch` request.

-Don't forget that this API will return a JSON, so you will have to make several operation before accessing the results.
+Don't forget that this API will return a JSON, so you will have to make several operations before accessing the results.

-At each step, think to add some `console.log` to see the object your manipulating.
+At each step, consider adding some `console.log` to see the object that you are manipulating.

 ### Inject a card for each movie

-As soon as you'll be able to `console.log` the results of API, start to implement the call which will inject a card for each movie in the div with the `movie-cards` id.
+As soon as you are able to `console.log` the results of the API request, start to implement the callback which will inject a card for each movie in the div with the `movie-cards` id.

-Here is the html of card you can use (but feel free to create yours):
+Here is the html of card you can use (but feel free to create your own):

 ```html
 <div class="col-lg-3 col-md-4 col-sm-6 col-12">